Last Update: September 2020

 From Thailand to Vietnam, to Laos and Cambodia, you will find the crispy pork-belly everywhere.
 For the best Siu Yuk you will have to travel to Hong Kong, but technically that’s not South East Asia.

-#1 – Beef Rendang – Beef Curry/Stew
+#1 – Beef Rendang – Indonesian Beef Stew

 I grew up in an Indonesian family in Europe so Indonesian food is a definitely part of my heritage.
 However, choosing beef rendang as the #1 dish of my “top 39 best food in South East Asia” was a completely objective decision.
 Apparently I am not alone in my choice, as this same dish was also named the #1 dish in the 2017 “World’s 50 best foods list” by CNN International.

 If you haven’t tried Rendang yet, then it’s high time you did.
 Beef is super slowly cooked in coconut milk and a mix of spices with lemongrass being the most distinctive.
 Shallots, garlic, ginger, galangal, turmeric and chili are also important.
-Depending on your preferences you can add cloves, star anise, cardamom, lime leaves and maybe a handful of toasted coconut.
+Depending on your preferences you can add cloves, star anise, cardamom, lime leaves and maybe a handful of grated and toasted coconut.

 Update – April 2020